arcanemachine/hetzner-dns-tools/README.md

 To delete a zone by using the zone's domain name:

 ```
-from zones.zone_get import zone_get
+from zone_get import zone_get

 response = zone_delete(hetzner_dns_token='your-token',
-                       name='your-domain.com')
+                       zone_name='your-domain.com')

 # print the response from the server
 print(response)  # 'OK'
 ```

 ## Using in Python Modules

-**Note: You must navigate to the root folder of this project to use it as described in this README.
-I am new to Python packaging and am still figuring out the relative/absolute import thing.**

-These tools can be imported as python modules, whose primary functions have the same name as the file.
+These tools can be imported as python modules, whose primary functions have the same name as the module.
 For example, this function...:

 ```
-from zones.zone_list import zone_list
+from zone_list import zone_list

 zones = zone_list()
 ```

 ...will return a dictionary containing the expected values.